iov-one/docs/docs/iov-name-service/validator/01-setup.md

 ## Apply to the validator program

-Please [register your information on this form](https://support.iov.one/hc/en-us/requests/new?ticket_form_id=360000417771), this is needed for the IOV Validator to review your information and to open a channel of communication with us.
+Please [register your information on this form](https://support.iov.one/hc/en-us/requests/new?ticket_form_id=360000417771), this is needed for the IOV Validator Team to review your information and to open a channel of communication with us.
 At the end of the article, you will need to use this channel of communication to give us your pub-key so we can upgrade your full-node to a validator.

 ## Systemd for running a sentry node or validator